 Originally from Iron Mountain, Michigan, Menghini attended Northern Michigan University and the University of Missouri - Columbia where he earned his Bachelor of Science degree in Music Education.
-He also holds a Master degree in Education from the University of Missouri-Kansas City and a Doctorate of Arts in Wind Conducting from the University of Missouri-Kansas City Conservatory of Music where he studied with Gary Hill.
+He earned a Master's degree in Educational Administration from the University of Missouri-Kansas City and a Doctorate of Arts in Wind Conducting from the University of Missouri-Kansas City Conservatory of Music where he studied with Gary Hill.
 In addition to Hill, Menghini recognizes Tim Lautzenheiser and Gary Green as being most-influential teachers in his growth and development.

 Charles Menghini is co-author of the Essential Elements Band Method, published by the Hal Leonard Corporation.
 He also a frequent contributor to numerous professional journals and magazines.

 Charlie frequently serves as a clinician and adjudicator throughout the United States, Canada, Europe, Australia and New Zealand, and has actively worked with over 350 school and community ensembles from 20 states as well as Canada, Japan, Southeast Asia and Australia.
 He has conducted all-state ensembles in Wisconsin, North Dakota, Georgia, South Carolina, Nebraska, New York, Virginia, and Minnesota, and has presented numerous clinics at the Midwest Clinic in Chicago and state and regional music educators in-services throughout the world.